-Currently, the reported data is purely hardware information.
+Currently, the reported data are purely hardware information.
 For example, the model of storage, the remaining capacity of battery, the screen resolution..etc.

-To serve clients that are not able to call the command line directly, we offer a simple, restricted D-Bus interface with only one method
+To serve clients that are not able to call command line directly, we offer a simple, restricted DBus interface with only one method (with

-This work is also related to the evolution of HWID.
-Instead of going into details on the complicated plan, we would like to use an example to let the reader get a high level concept on how this work helps cases in HWID.
+It is related to the evolution of HWID.
+However, instead of going into details on the complicated plan, we would like to use an example to let the reader get a high level concept.

 Let‘s look into a typical scenario here: After years’ love into the Chromebook, a user has one of the DRAM broken in slots, and would like to replace it.
-However, the original part is already EOL (End Of Life), ODM has no choice but to pick another part from the AVL (Approved Vendor List), while this new DRAM is installed, the original probe result (HWID) in factory is violated.
-Hence, even after the factory process, we would like to get the probe result to reflect the truth of the moment under release image.
+However, the original part is already EOL (End Of Life), ODM has no choice but to pick another part from the AVL ( Approved Vendor List ) .
+While this new DRAM is installed, the original probe result in factory is violated.
+Hence, even after factory process, we would like to get the probe result to reflect the truth of the moment under release image.
 Runtime is used to convey the concept of dynamic.

 The code is still underdevelopment, will update when it is ready for use.